Did Enslaved Virginians Choose to Be Loyalists or Revolutionaries in the Revolutionary War?

 Source: Library of Virginia, Adoption of the Virginia Declaration of Rights

-There is no moral basis for slavery as seen through modern eyes.
-The enslaved considered it wrong from the beginning, while some religious groups grew to oppose slavery and in the 1700's.
-The Quakers ultimately prohibited members from being slaveowners.
+Seen through modern eyes, there is no moral basis for slavery.
+Enslaved people considered it wrong from the beginning, while some religious groups grew to oppose slavery.
+In the 1700's, the Quakers prohibited members from being slaveowners.
 In contrast, Protestant denominations in Virginia split from their Northern counterparts in the 1800's and declared the "peculiar institution" to be moral.

 The Tidewater gentry depended upon free labor for increasing wealth of white households.
 Slavery was essential to the plantation economy, and fully accepted within the white colonial culture.
 Tobacco was a labor-intensive crop which wore out the soil in only a few years in the days before artificial fertilizers.
 Virginians had lots of available land, and the limiting factor was labor.
 Importing Africans, often after they had been "seasoned" or proven resistant to disease after a stay on Caribbean Islands, provided the missing labor until natural increase created a sufficient supply of black men, women, and children to meet demand.